-2) UNREALISTIC TIMELINES: The city has not determined a schedule for dealing with complications: the sensitive Con Ed line, the time it takes for landfill settling on top of earlier, uneven landfill, complications of dealing with contaminated soil in the park as it is dug up, not being able to pour landfill into the space on windy days (which is most days in New York).
+2) UNREALISTIC TIMELINES: The city has not determined a schedule for dealing with complications: the sensitive Con Ed line, the time it takes for landfill settling on top of the original, uneven landfill, complications of dealing with contaminated soil in the park as it is dug up, not being able to pour fill into the space on windy days (which is most days in New York).
 Are there significant penalties as well as rewards built into the contracts?
-Even if the city did know how much time these complications would realistically take, New York is bad at finishing things anywhere near on time (see number 2), and this is a giant project.
+Even if the city did know how much time these complications would realistically take, New York is bad at finishing things anywhere near on time, and this is a giant project.
 We’re looking at many many years with a park that will be a noisy filthy construction zone.

 There are few ball fields nearby to replace the many in East River Park.
 There is no greenway for bikes and walkers and people who want to sit.
 There are no picnic and BBQ areas nearby to substitute for East River Park as a social hub in the neighborhood.

 Here’s an example of why so many people mistrust the city’s timeline: The small Lower East Side Luther Gulick Park is undergoing renovation.
 In February 2016, the city started constructing a restroom, due to be done in Oct.
 2016.
 It’s still not done.
 It’s now due to be opened until Dec.
 2019.
 Just hold it until then.
 (Update: the bathroom opened in mid-2020.
 It was often closed after that because of a problem with the plumbing.)